 One of his “press junkets” involved Lady Jule and himself appearing at the Westminster Kennel Club show.
 The pair was placed in a booth near the entrance to the main ring, and there was a constant line of people waiting to see the Hollywood dog stars.

 While in New York, the dogs stayed in a three-room suite at the Hotel McAlpin.
 They had traveled to New York in private compartment on the Twentieth Century Limited, the most exclusive train in use at that time..

 While there, Strongheart made a personal call to The New York Times in order to promote his new movie, The Love Master.
 The Times evidently had a cat in residence but Strongheart was able to resist temptation and left the building without incident.

 Stongheart went on to do many more films, including Brawn of the North (1922), The Love Master (1924), White Fang (1925), North Star (1925) and The Return of Boston Blackie (1927).

 Strongheart’s death came as a result of an on-set accident.
 He either slipped or brushed against a hot light which resulted in a bad burn.
 The burn did not heal and a tumor resulted.
 Strongheart died in June of 1929.

 Strongheart was survived by Lady Jule and many offspring.
-Lightning was perhaps the most famous of his children, but a grandson, Silver King, appeared in a couple of films and also was sought after for personal appearances teaching children about safety.
+Lightning was perhaps the most famous of his children, but a grandson, Silver King, appeared in a couple of films.
+The dog also was sought after for personal appearances to teach children about safety.